It’s time to get romantic this festive season!

 10. All Bubbly Inside

 Another way to soak up the sights of the city (and a great chilled date idea) is to plan a night of beers or bubble tea by the bay!
-Make a pit stop at one of the city’s best craft beer vendors to pick up some brews or follow our guide to make your own bubble tea and bring it with you.
+Make a pit stop at one of the city’s best craft beer vendors to pick up some brews or one of our favourite bubble tea spots for some boba and bring it with you.
 Then decide which waterfront to hit up for a stroll and a spot of people watching.
 You’ll likely find us at either Central Ferry Piers, Quarry Bay Park or the waterfront at Kennedy Town, Sai Wan Ho or TST.

 11. To The Moon And Back

 For a spot of culture, we recommend a museum date.
-Head to the Hong Kong Science Museum and get lost among its many interactive exhibits.
-Don’t miss the World of Mirrors and the 22-metre high Energy Machine!
+Head to M+ for a spot of culture, and don’t miss the opportunity to take plenty of photos for the ‘Gram while you’re there — the architecture is stunning!
 We’re also big fans of the Hong Kong Space Museum.
 Bring out your inner geek by having a go at “Gravity Surfing” together and pose for a photo inside a Re-Entry Capsule.
-Just remember that due to COVID-19 the museums are still limiting the number of visitors, so entry is on a first-come, first-served basis.
-Make sure you go early to avoid being disappointed!

 12. Cheers To Us!

-Featured image courtesy of Jonathan Borba via Pexels, image 1 courtesy of The Lion Rock Press via Instagram, image 2 courtesy of Sassy Media Group via Daisy Costello, image 3 courtesy of West Kowloon Cultural District via Facebook, image 4 courtesy of Wheat and Wood via Facebook, image 5 courtesy of Taylor Grote via Unsplash.
+Main image courtesy of Jonathan Borba via Pexels, image 1 courtesy of Anna Shvets via Pexels, image 2 courtesy of Sassy Media Group via Daisy Costello, image 3 courtesy of West Kowloon Cultural District via Facebook, image 4 courtesy of ProfessionalStudioImages via Getty, image 5 courtesy of Taylor Grote via Unsplash.